-- Rental Car: This may be your best options if you plan to do several day trips outside the city.
+- Rental Car: This might be your best option if you plan to do several day trips outside the city.
 All major rental car companies operate from the airport.
 Cape Town is car-friendly and parking is plentiful.
 Just remember to drive on the left side of the road.

 Within the city

 Cape Town is an extremely walkable city.
 When you need a lift, here are a few fun and cheap ways to get around to all the great sights:

 - Uber: This is a great way to get around Cape Town.
 It is versatile, safe and cheap.

 - My CitiBus: This is a great way to get around the city without a car.
 Just buy a myconnect card and load it with fare money and you are on your way.
 Download the app to get the timetables for each stop.

 - Rent a Scooter: If you want to feel more adventurous, tool around Cape Town in a scooter.
 They are fast and convenient—just wear your helmet!

 General Tips and Info for Visiting Cape Town

 - Cape Town offers a wide range of exotic food.
 You can find amazing Indian cuisines, super fresh seafood and sushi, great steakhouse and a variety of African dishes all over the city.